Jeeves and the Leap of Faith

 But that’s not all:

-Who is Iceberg, and why is he covered in chalk?
+Who is ICEBERG, and why is he covered in chalk?

 Why is Jeeves reading Winnie-the-Pooh?

-What is seven across and 85 down?
+What is seven across and eighty-five down?

 How do you play Russian Roulette at The Savoy?